 You should now have several layers of 'soil' types in your jar.
 At the bottom will be the stone/sand layer, then a 'silt/clay layer, followed by an organic layer.
 Right at the top the will be a settling of clay.
 (The cloudy water is in fact a solution of clay particles.)
 From largest to smallest, the particles are... stones, sand, silt, clay.
 The one we have missed (organic) can come in all sizes!
 From the finest humus particles, right up to dead things!

 The stone, sand, silt and clay elements are all mineral (in-organic).
 The organic content is made up of the 'remnants' of things that once lived.
 If it lived (Animal or Vegetable), and it is now dead, then for the purpose of this article, it is now the 'organic' content of your soil.
 (There are -should be - living things in your soil.
 These are not part of your soil's organic matter!
 Another section for this).

 The mineral bits that you can actually see individually, are sand particles.
 You will need a microscope to see the individual particles of silt, and the smaller individual clay particles can only be seen with an electron microscope!
 Whatever your soil group, it will have all three mineral particle sizes in it.
 The ratio of these particles, determines your soil group.

-a clay - or silt - soil if you have more of those particles in it than sandy particles.
+A clay - or silt - soil if you have more of those particles in it than sandy particles.
 If you rub it between finger and thumb when wet, a 'silt soil' will have a light smooth feel, but won't shine.
 The finer 'clay soil' will shine and feel sticky.
-If the soil feels rough to varying degrees, then you have a sand soil.
-Maybe a coarse sand with larger, rougher particles or a smooth sand, with smaller, softer particles.
+If the soil feels rough to varying degrees, then you have a sandy soil.
+It could be coarse sand soil, with larger, rougher particles or smooth sand soil, with smaller, softer particles.

 If your 'test' reveals more or less equal portions of sand, silt and clay, then you are blessed with the ultimate (generally speaking) A 'loam soil'.